Backlot Delivery Instructions for IMF

 2. Uploading a Complete IMF to a new Backlot request

 Once in the Source Delivery UI, the Source Request will be listed.
-From this point, simply click and drag the contents of your IMP.
+From this point, simply click and drag the contents of your IMP into the drop zone.

 In the example below, you can see the contents of our full IMP - a video essence, two audio essence files defined by the .mxf extension, and the XML files that make up our IMF package.

-Next, select the "File to deliver" drop-down menu and click "CHOOSE A CPL".
-The fly-out panel on the right will reveal the CPL(s) listed in your package.
+Next, select the "Select a CPL to deliver" drop-down menu and click "Choose A CPL".

 Note: At this time we do not accept secondary assets within the IMP.
 This includes foreign dubbed audio and timed text assets.
 You will still continue to deliver those items as secondary assets to their own Requests in Backlot.